 I enjoy occasionally taking public and government buses, because it’s public, the fees are set and it can be relaxing.
 After boarding the bus, a fare collector comes around for your fare.
 Travelers should sit up front, close to the driver.
 The bus can get crowded.
 Sometimes, the driver or a local will put your bag near the driver so there is more space.
 Travelers carrying large bulky backpacks, should be courteous and cognizant.
 Your pack takes up the space of a human fare.
 This is why I take a carryon luggage over a backpackers backpack.

 There are three types of buses which run long and short distances- the intercity bus, government bus (aka state bus) and tourist/VIP bus (aka bus run by a private company).

 Autorickshaws can go a longer distance than bicycle rickshaws.
 They might be a little cheaper than car taxis; not by much.
 Sometimes, I feel like there’s a mafia-like comraderie with drivers.
 They defend each other prices and even locals can find them difficult (you’ll find many tips and comments left by locals on my YouTube video here).
 So when hailing an autorickshaw, it’s best to hail it from the street and away from his buddies.
 Autorickshaws can occasionally be hot-headed and temperamental if you are rude.
-In some cities, there are also shared autorickshaws (as I discovered in Varanasi), where the rickshaw driver will wait for his vehicle to load until he leaves for a certain area.
+Many are illiterate and don’t come from good income brackets.
+I seldom feel like I can trust them because I feel like they see dollar signs if you’re a tourist.

-6. Car Taxi
+6. Auto Taxi

-You can hire government prepaid car taxis from the airport to your hotel or train station.
+You can hire government prepaid auto taxis from the airport to your hotel or train station.
 You pay a flat rate in advance and they issue you a ticket for the driver.
 Otherwise, when hailing them on the street always look for a running meter.
 If the meter is not running ask them to turn it on or use another taxi.

 7. Hiring a driver